banner-img

 Total number of car accidents per year in the U.S.

-As of December 2022, there are over 284 million vehicles operating on roads throughout the U.S. In 2023, there will be a projected 243.4 million licensed drivers on U.S. roadways.
-This is up from 238.6 million in 2022.
+According to the Federal Highway Administration (FHWA), there are over 285 million vehicles operating on roads throughout the U.S. Of these, there are approximately 238 million licensed drivers on U.S. roadways.

 U.S. states with the most car accidents